alshival/gpt4-Discord-Bot/README.md

 🎨 I can even generate images based on your descriptions.

 📊 Have a .CSV file?
-Let me visualize the data for you with beautifully designed charts and graphs.
+Pass it to me and I'll pass it to DATALL-E so that you can visualize the data with beautifully designed charts and graphs.

 🎥 Want to watch a YouTube video?
 Just ask, and I'll find it for you.

-🧮 I also come with a handy tool called DATALL-E. It lets you generate charts or maps from .CSV data you upload as an attachment.
+🧮 DATALL-E lets you generate charts or maps from .CSV data you upload as an attachment.
 Plus, I return the code used to generate the image, so you can vet the data on the charts.

 🌐 I was created by [Alshival's Data Service](https://alshival.com) to enhance your Discord server experience.
 Whether you're using me for personal tasks, hanging out with friends, managing a study group, or overseeing a project, I'm here to help.
 Let's have some fun together! 🌟🚀💻🎉